 1. Eat the rainbow.

 Treat Yo’ Self (any Parks and Recs fans?) to plenty of seasonal vegetables and fruits.
 Nourishing your body with clean, whole foods like bone broth, soups made with organic vegetables and grass-fed protein, wild seafood, and berries provide supercharged benefits to your immune system.
-Avoid (or decrease) consumption of certain inflammatory foods such as sugar, dairy, gluten, alcohol, and processed food (super easy to do during those holiday get-togethers, right?).
-If you’re just able to take one step in strengthening your immune system, do this one.
+Avoid (or decrease) consumption of certain inflammatory foods such as sugar, dairy, gluten, alcohol, and processed food (super easy to do, right?).
+But, if you’re just able to take one step in strengthening your immune system, do this one.
 Your body will thank you.
-(For starter help on ditching gluten, click here!)
+(For help on ditching gluten, click here!)

 2. Gut check.